Kacper Łazaj

-Kacper Łazaj (born 24 July 1995) is a Polish professional footballer who plays as a left winger for German club BV Garrel.
+Kacper Łazaj (born 24 July 1995) is a Polish professional footballer who plays as a left winger for III liga club Grom Nowy Staw.

 The majority of the teams he has played for have been in the Pomeranian region.
 He is one of the youngest players to have scored in the Ekstraklasa, and is Lechia Gdańsk's all-time youngest scorer in Ekstraklasa.
 Despite early signs of a promising career, after leaving Lechia in 2015 Łazaj has spent the majority of his career in II liga and III liga (third and fourth tiers).

 Career

 Lechia Gdańsk

 Łazaj joined Lechia Gdańsk in his youth and progressed through the youth teams, joining the first team squad for the first time at the start of the 2012–13 season.
 On 8 October 2012, he made his debut for Lechia Gdańsk, aged 17 years, 2 months and 14 days, becoming Lechia's youngest ever player to make an appearance for the first team in Ekstraklasa.
 This record was later broken by Mateusz Żukowski in 2017.
 Another accolade of Łazaj's is that of being Lechia's youngest goalscorer in the Ekstraklasa, for his goal against Ruch Chorzów on 9 November 2012.
 This is a Lechia Gdańsk record that Łazaj still holds.
 During the 2012–13 season, he made a total of 12 appearances, scoring one goal.
 After his first season breakthrough, he went on loan to Kolejarz Stróże for half a season in the I liga, before spending the whole of the 2014–15 season in the I liga with Bytovia Bytów, only managing to make two league appearances.
 After struggling to make an impact while on loan, his contract was not renewed and he left Lechia in July 2015.